NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 **************************
 Data preparation.
 **************************
 Mozilla Common Voice provides a dataset for Esperanto language with about 1400 hours of validated data (general details of data corpuses creation can be found `here <https://arxiv.org/abs/1912.0667>`_).
-However, the final training dataset consists only of 250 hours because the next rules – “The train, test, and development sets are bucketed such that any given speaker may appear in only one.
+However, the final training dataset consists only of 250 hours because of the next rules – “The train, test, and development sets are bucketed such that any given speaker may appear in only one.
 This ensures that contributors seen at train time are not seen at test time, which would skew results.
 Additionally, repetitions of text sentences are removed from the train, test, and development sets of the corpus”.

 Download data:
 #################################